Ghana Navy: Snake-class patrol vessels

 46.8m patrol vessels ordered from China's Poly Technologies subsidiary of China Poly Group Corporation in 2011 and delivered to GN (Ghana Navy) in October 2011.
 The boats were commissioned 21 February 2012.

 Balsam-class patrol ships

 U. S. Coast Guard vessels.
 After serving the USCG for 57 years, Woodrush was decommissioned on March 2, 2001, and sold to GN (Ghana Navy) to serve as GNS Anzone P30.

 Chamsuri-class patrol boat

 Republic of Korea Navy vessels.
 Chamsuri means 'Sea Dolphin'.

 Albatros-class fast attack craft

 German navy.
 Purchased in 2005 at $35 million for the two ships.

 Warrior-class/Gepard-class fast attack craft

 German navy S74 Nerz and S77 Dachs.
 Purchased at $37 million for the two ships.

+River Class

 USCG Defender-class boat

 U. S. Coast Guard.
 In 2008, the Ghana Navy acquired three such boats from the US Navy.
 They were handed over to the GN Western Naval Command in Sekondi-Takoradi.
 On 13 March 2010, presented four additional boats.